Find the right products for your project. Take the quiz

 • Exterior wood filler & filling knife (may be required)

-Applying a fungicidal cleaner kills any organic growth and is highly recommended if you are treating wood that has been left exposed for 12 months or longer.
-Apply Emperor Exterior Cleaner to the wood using a brush, roller or pump-sprayer and leave it to dry for 2 hours
+Use a fungicidal cleaner on wood exposed for 12 months or more to kill algae, mildew and other growth.
+Applyย Emperor Exterior Cleanerย to the wood using a brush, roller or pump-sprayer and leave it to dry for 2 hours.

 Shed treatment